mister-good-deal/awesomeChatRoom/phpDoc/files/classes/DataBase.php.txt

  *
  * PDO methods that can be called directly with the __callStatic magic method *
  * @method bool               beginTransaction()                                          Initiates a transaction
  * @method bool               commit()                                                    Commits a transaction
  * @method mixed              errorCode()                                                 Fetch the SQLSTATE associated with the last operation on the database handle
  * @method array              errorInfo()                                                 Fetch extended error information associated with the last operation on the database handle
  * @method int                exec(string $statement)                                     Execute an SQL statement and return the number of affected rows
  * @method mixed              getAttribute(int $attribute)                                Retrieve a database connection attribute
  * @method array              getAvailableDrivers()                                       Return an array of available PDO drivers
  * @method bool               inTransaction()                                             Checks if inside a transaction
  * @method string             lastInsertId(string $name = NULL)                           Returns the ID of the last inserted row or sequence value
- * @method \PDOStatement prepare(string $statement, array $driver_options = array())     Prepares a statement for execution and returns a statement object
+ * @method PDOStatementCustom prepare(string $statement, array $driver_options = array()) Prepares a statement for execution and returns a statement object
- * @method \PDOStatement query(string $statement)                                        Executes an SQL statement, returning a result set as a PDOStatement object
+ * @method PDOStatementCustom query(string $statement)                                    Executes an SQL statement, returning a result set as a PDOStatementCustom object
- * @method string        quote(string $string, int $parameter_type = PDO::PARAM_STR )    Quotes a string for use in a query
+ * @method string             quote(string $string, int $parameter_type = PDO::PARAM_STR) Quotes a string for use in a query
  * @method bool               rollBack()                                                  Rolls back a transaction
  * @method bool               setAttribute(int $attribute , mixed $value)                 Set an attribute */
 class DataBase
 {